Gateway School is committed to ensuring that our learning environment is appropriate to maximize the learning potential of the applicant.

 - Behavioral characteristics such as tantrums, impulsivity, or non-compliance are secondary to the primary disability

-- Behavioral characteristics that my refuse admission are self-injurious behaviors, aggression towards others, or other serious maladaptive behaviors (high intensity/frequency).
+- Behavioral characteristics that may refuse admission are self-injurious behaviors, aggression towards others, or serious maladaptive behaviors (high intensity/frequency).
 Gateway School does not accept IEPs with restraint or seclusion.

-- Cognitive/psychological, educational, and/or speech-language assessments/screenings for the student are available for review
+- Cognitive/psychological, educational, and/or speech-language assessments/evaluations for students are available for review

-Please note: Gateway School provides a language-based education program and is not appropriate for a student who is diagnosed as emotionally disturbed and/or with severe intellectual disability.
+Please Note: Gateway School provides a language integrated education program and is not appropriate for as student who is diagnosed as emotionally disturbed and/or with severe intellectual disability.
 The program also is not appropriate for the student who exhibits significant self-injurious behaviors, aggression towards others, or other serious maladaptive behaviors.

-- Education Director reviews referral from the Local School System (LSS), or the application for admission and student records submitted by a parent/guardian submits.
+- Education Director reviews referral from the Local School System (LSS), or the application for admission and student records submitted by the parent/guardian.

-- Education Director schedules a pre-admission phone conference with the parent(s)/guardian.
+- Education Director schedules a pre-admission interview or tour with the family.

-- Gateway’s multi-disciplinary admissions team, which consists of the education director, behavior specialist, occupational therapist, psychologist, speech-language pathologist, and special educator will meet to review the criteria for admission and determine the student’s eligibility for placement in the school.
+- Gateway’s interprofessional admissions team, including but not limited to the education director, speech language pathologist, behavior specialist and/or psychologist, occupational therapist, and special educator, will meet to discuss observations, review criteria for admissions, and determine student’s eligibility for placement in Gateway School.

-- The family and LSS will be informed of the school’s decision in writing.
+- The family and/or LSS will be informed in writing.

 - Student meets criteria: if there is an opening in an appropriate classroom, the parent/guardian and LSS will be informed in writing.
-An enrollment contract will be forwarded to the parent/guardian or an annual cost sheet will be sent to the Local School System.
+A financial agreement will be forwarded to the parent/guardian for private pay placement OR an annual cost sheet will be sent to the Local School System.

 - An agreed upon start date will be determined.